InnaVays/wine-quality-Bayes-analysis/README.md

 Three models were developed and compared in this project:

-- Linear Regression
+- Logistic Regression
-- Ridge Linear Regression with variable transformations
+- Ridge Logistic Regression with variable transformations
 - Multinomial regression

 ## Summary